-- 3. Generally, rare event outcomes do not provide adequate information for improvement or discrimination; however, serious reportable events that are compared to zero are appropriate outcomes for public reporting and quality improvement. - 4.
-The preferred systems for grading the evidence are the Grading of Recommendations, Assessment, Development and Evaluation (GRADE) guidelines and/or modified GRADE. - 5.
-Clinical care processes typically include multiple steps: assess \rightarrow identify problem/potential problem \rightarrow choose/plan intervention (with patient input) \rightarrow provide intervention \rightarrow evaluate impact on health status.
+3. Generally, rare event outcomes do not provide adequate information for improvement or discrimination; however, serious reportable events that are compared to zero are appropriate outcomes for public reporting and quality improvement.

+4. The preferred systems for grading the evidence are the Grading of Recommendations, Assessment, Development and Evaluation (GRADE) guidelines and/or modified GRADE.

+5. Clinical care processes typically include multiple steps: assess \rightarrow identify problem/potential problem \rightarrow choose/plan intervention (with patient input) \rightarrow provide intervention \rightarrow evaluate impact on health status.
 If the measure focus is one step in such a multistep process, the step with the strongest evidence for the link to the desired outcome should be selected as the focus of measurement.
 Note: A measure focused only on collecting PROM data is not a PRO-PM.

-6. Measures of efficiency combine the concepts of resource use and quality (see NQF's Measurement Framework:

-Evaluating Efficiency Across Episodes of Care; AQA Principles of Efficiency Measures).
+6. Measures of efficiency combine the concepts of resource use and quality (see NQF's Measurement Framework: Evaluating Efficiency Across Episodes of Care; AQA Principles of Efficiency Measures).

-1a.1.This is a measure of : (should be consistent with type of measure entered in De.1) Outcome Outcome: Click here to name the health outcome □ Patient-reported outcome (PRO): Click here to name the PRO PROs include HRQoL/functional status, symptom/symptom burden, experience with care, health-related behaviors.
+1a.1.This is a measure of: (should be consistent with type of measure entered in De.1) Outcome

+Outcome: Click here to name the health outcome

+Patient-reported outcome (PRO): Click here to name the PRO

+PROs include HRQoL/functional status, symptom/symptom burden, experience with care, healthrelated behaviors.
 (A PRO-based performance measure is not a survey instrument.
-Data may be collected using a survey instrument to construct a PRO measure.) ☑ Intermediate clinical outcome (e.g., lab value): Kt/V Process: Click here to name what is being measured Appropriate use measure: Click here to name what is being measured ☐ Structure: Click here to name the structure ☐ Composite: Click here to name what is being measured 1a.2 LOGIC MODEL Diagram or briefly describe the steps between the healthcare structures and processes (e.g., interventions, or services) and the patient's health outcome(s).
+Data may be collected using a survey instrument to construct a PRO measure.)

+- ☑ Intermediate clinical outcome (e.g., lab value): Kt/V - Process: Click here to name what is being measured - Appropriate use measure: Click here to name what is being measured - Structure: Click here to name the structure - Composite: Click here to name what is being measured

+1a.2 LOGIC MODEL Diagram or briefly describe the steps between the healthcare structures and processes (e.g., interventions, or services) and the patient's health outcome(s).
 The relationships in the diagram should be easily understood by general, non-technical audiences.
 Indicate the structure, process or outcome being measured.

-The measure focus is measurement of spKt/V >= 1.2.
-This process leads to improvement in mortality as follows: Measure spKt/V> Assess value>Impact on mortality.
-1a.3 Value and Meaningfulness: IF this measure is derived from patient report, provide evidence that the target population values the measured outcome , process , or structure and finds it meaningful.
+The measure focus is the process of measuring peritoneal dialysis adequacy every four months for ESRD dialysis patients to assess adequate dialysis.
+This leads to improvement in mortality as follows: Measure PD adequacy-->Assess value-->Identify problem-->Identify treatment options-->Administer the appropriate treatment-->Impact on mortality.

+1a.3 Value and Meaningfulness: IF this measure is derived from patient report, provide evidence that the target population values the measured outcome, process, or structure and finds it meaningful.
 (Describe how and from whom their input was obtained.)

-N/A RESPOND TO ONLY ONE SECTION BELOW -EITHER 1a.2, 1a.3 or 1a.4) 1a.2 FOR OUTCOME MEASURES including PATIENT REPORTED OUTCOMES - Provide empirical data demonstrating the relationship between the outcome (or PRO) to at least one healthcare structure, process, intervention, or service.
-N/A 1a.3.
+RESPOND TO ONLY ONE SECTION BELOW -EITHER 1a.2, 1a.3 or 1a.4)

+1a.2 FOR OUTCOME MEASURES including PATIENT REPORTED OUTCOMES - Provide empirical data demonstrating the relationship between the outcome (or PRO) to at least one healthcare structure, process, intervention, or service.

+1a.3.
 SYSTEMATIC REVIEW(SR) OF THE EVIDENCE (for INTERMEDIATE OUTCOME, PROCESS, OR STRUCTURE PERFORMANCE MEASURES, INCLUDING THOSE THAT ARE INSTRUMENT-BASED) If the evidence is not based on a systematic review go to section 1a.4) If you wish to include more than one systematic review, add additional tables.

-Version 7.1 9/6/17 2